gvwilson/thirdbit/src/fiction/makers-return/index.md

 Metal clanked on metal as Z40 made its way to the exit, tilted, and disappeared down the steps.
-Z51 was just about to do the same when someone shouted something outside.
+Z51 was just about to do the same when someone outside shouted, "Those are combat units!"

-The air crackled,
+The air crackled.
-and a bright flash lit up the hatchway, dazzling Violet.
+A bright flash lit up the hatchway, dazzling Violet.

 Captain Leung swore.
 "Back up!
 Back up!"
-He pushed Violet to the side to make room for Z51.
+He pushed Violet to the side to make room for Z51 as the hatchway lit up again.
 A moment later Z40 scrambled backward into the shuttle.

 "What's happening?"
 Violet asked